 - Understand the linkage between theory and practice.

 - Develop analytical skills relevant to the assessment of these different economic development principles.

-- Examine the main sources of economic and social data relevant to economic development – particularly in relation to economic growth and poverty analysis.;
+- Examine the main sources of economic and social data relevant to economic development – particularly in relation to education, health, gender and social protection issues.;

 - Understand the knowledge and skills acquired to the study of the main forces sustaining and limiting economic development today, and the design of effective policy interventions.